mdobro1/LeanGPTConnect/README.md

 # LeanGPTConnect
-Demo code for OpenAI API
+Lean OpenAI API client.

-This project contains Python demo-code for OpenAI API
+This project contains python demo-code and lean client for OpenAI API.

 # Usage of LeanGPTConnect